winglang/wing/wing-analyzer/vscode-extension/README.md

 npm run package
 ```

-Create a `wing.vsix` file in the root that can be installed into VSCode.
+Creates a `wing.vsix` file in the root.
+[This can be installed manually in VSCode.](https://code.visualstudio.com/docs/editor/extension-marketplace#_install-from-a-vsix)